Search

 First, each patient’s lower back is assessed with a physical examination in order to rule out other causes of back pain and to confirm that the acute lower back pain is mechanical in nature.
 Additional tests may also be carried out, including X-rays, computed tomography (CT), magnetic resonance imaging (MRI), and blood tests.

 Typically, individuals suffering from acute mechanical lower back pain undergo conservative treatment, meaning non-surgical treatment with over-the-counter pain and anti-inflammatory medications.
 Medications prescribed for acute cases of mechanical lower back pain include non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.
-In addition, if muscle spasms are present, muscle relaxants may be prescribed additionally.
-Other medications used for relief of low back pain include topical analgesics, opioids, corticosteroids, antidepressants, and anticonvulsant medications.

 For patients with severe pain, a short period of bed rest may be recommended (for up to 48 hours).
 Typically, early mobilization and return to work are recommended and encouraged.